Jim Fossel: Bipartisan commission should review COVID response

-A unique element of any potential federal commission investigating the response to the coronavirus is that it could serve as a model for local and state governments as well.
-Often, major events that are investigated by independent commissions may have a national impact, but they only take place in a limited area (like Pearl Harbor or the assassination of President John Kennedy), so there’s not much need for states to do their own investigations.
+A federal commission investigating the response to the coronavirus could serve as a model for local and state governments as well.
+Often, major events that are investigated by independent commissions may have a national impact, but they take place only in a limited area (like Pearl Harbor or the assassination of President John F. Kennedy), so there’s not much need for states to do their own investigations.
 That’s certainly not the case with this disaster, where every governor in the country has had to respond to one degree or another.

 Here in Maine, it would also be wise for the Legislature to consider establishing an independent commission to investigate the government’s response to the pandemic.
-They could examine not only the actions of the Mills administration, but of the Legislature and various cities, towns and organizations across the state.
+The panel could examine the actions not only of the Mills administration, but also of the Legislature and various cities, towns and organizations across the state.
 If we do that successfully in a fair, bipartisan way, we might be able to actually learn from this crisis and avoid repeating the same mistakes in the future.

 Jim Fossel, a conservative activist from Gardiner, worked for Sen. Susan Collins.